Hike in Cortina: from Carbonin to Plätzwiese

 Snowy panorama in June

 At the "Rifugio Prato Piazza (Plätzwiese hütte)" we ate a plate of pressed "canederli" on a bed of cabbage, accompanied by a good beer.
 This is a typical South Tyrolean dish, which they do very well here.
-This is an incentive to face the hike more willingly.
-You can also eat very well at the "Rifugio Vallandro (Dürrensteinhütte)", if you preferred to stop there.
+You can also eat very well at the "Rifugio Vallandro (Dürrenstein hütte)", if you choose to stop there.

 Since the weather was changing, we decided to go down as fast as we could, so we took the path 37.
 This is a path that, for most of the time, overlaps with the road taken to ascend, but it cuts many curves.